dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 ## Access scoped services from native UI

 <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> has a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.TryDispatchAsync%2A> method that can call a specified `Action<ServiceProvider>` asynchronously and pass in the scoped services available in Razor components.
-This enables code from the native UI to access scoped services such as enables code from the native UI to access scoped services such as <xref:Microsoft.AspNetCore.Components.NavigationManager>:
+This enables code from the native UI to access scoped services such as <xref:Microsoft.AspNetCore.Components.NavigationManager>:

 ```csharp
 private async void OnMyMauiButtonClicked(object sender, EventArgs e)